 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

-- Enbridge's capital expenditures in Michigan, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $90.6 million;
+- Enbridge's capital expenditures in Michigan, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $43.1 million.

-- Enbridge's operating and administrative expenditures in Michigan, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $226.6 million; and
+- Enbridge's operating and administrative expenditures in Michigan, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $111.7 million.

-- Enbridge paid about $10.25 million in base salary to our Michigan-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid $9.2 million in base salary to our Michigan-based permanent and temporary employees—much of that injected directly into the state economy; and

-- Enbridge paid $60.4 million across Michigan in property tax for our pipelines and related facilities, such as storage facilities and pump stations;
+- Enbridge paid $67.4 million in property tax across Michigan for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge invested $509,200 in community-strengthening initiatives across Michigan—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $1,356,175 in community-strengthening initiatives across Michigan—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.